AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/06_destructuring.md

 ## Destructuring Objects

-To create variables from an object we used to do this:
+To create variables from an object, we used to do the following:

 ```javascript
 var person  = {